intel/neural-compressor/docs/source/sq_medium_blog.md

     <img src="./imgs/model_scale_accuracy.png" />
 </div>

-Therefore, the scale of LLMs grows exponentially.
-For example, GPT-2, released in 2019, has 1.5 billion parameters and the number of parameters increase to 175 billions when GPT-3 released in 2020.
+As a consequence, the scale of LLMs has grown exponentially.
+For example, GPT-2 that was released in 2019 had 1.5 billion parameters and that number of parameters increased to 175 billions when GPT-3 was released in 2020.

-Billions or more paramaters make LLMs perform well in various tasks, howerever, also make it more difficult to deploy.
-Models are usually loaded on servers which have limited memory for infering tasks.
-The large scale of LLM make the process of inference very slow and even worse, it cannot work if the infrastructure does not meet the requirement.
+Billions and more paramaters make LLMs perform well in various tasks but more difficult to deploy.
+Models are usually loaded on servers which have limited memory for inference tasks.
+The growing scale of LLM significantly slows down the process of inference.
+In worst cases, a task might not be performed if the infrastructure fails to meet the requirement.
 ## Quantization Fundamentals

-Quantization is a common compression operation to reduce memory and accelerate inference, therefore, the difficulty of LLM deployment can be alleviate.
-Quantization convert the floating point matrix to an integer matrix.
+Quantization is a common compression operation to reduce memory and accelerate inference; therefore, the difficulty of LLM deployment can be alleviated.
+Quantization converts the floating point matrix to an integer matrix.

-The math equation of quantization is like:
+The equation of quantization is as follows:

 $$
 X_{int8} = round(X_{fp32}/S) + Z \tag{1}
 $$

-where $X_{fp32}$ is the input matrix, $S$ is the scale factor,  $Z$ is the integer zero point.
+where $X_{fp32}$, $S$ and $Z$ are the input matrix, scale factor, and integer zero point, respectively.

 ### Per-tenor & Per-channel
 There are several choices of sharing quantization parameters among tensor elements, also called quantization granularity.
 The coarest level, per-tensor granularity, is that all elements in the tensor share the same quantization parameters.
-Finer granularity shared quantization parameters per row or per column for 2D matrics and per channel for 3D matrics.
-Similarly, each element has individual parameters is the finest granularity.
+Finer granularity means sharing quantization parameters per row or per column for 2D matrics and per channel for 3D matrics.
+Similarly, the finest granularity is that each element has an individual parameter.

-However, considering the model accuracy and computational consumption, per-tensor or per-channel are usually adopted. **In the following, We will show per-channel could bring lower quantization loss but with some limitations, that is why normally we use per-channel for weight quantization and per-tensor for activation/input quantization**
+However, due to the model accuracy and computational consumption, per-tensor or per-channel are usually adopted. **In the following part, We will show that per-channel could bring lower quantization loss but has some limitations; that is why normally we use per-channel for weight quantization and per-tensor for activation/input quantization**

 #### Per-tensor example
 Suppose the weight tensor is：